 Volume I, which is bracketed by comprehensive tables of law and a thematic index, has been wholly revised to reflect developments over the past year.
 These range from US prosecutors reprising their previously uncompromising approach to pursuing all individuals involved in corporate misconduct and promising a surge in enforcement activity to UK authorities securing a raft of deferred prosecution agreements, some of which remain under reporting restrictions at the time of going to press.
 For this edition, we have commissioned a new chapter on emerging standards for companies’ ESG – environmental, social and governance – practices.
 This issue has rocketed to the top of corporate agendas, and raised the eyebrows of legislators and regulators, far and wide.
 The Editors feel that this is an area to watch closely and that corporate ESG investigations will proliferate in the coming years.

 The revised, expanded questionnaire for Volume II includes a new section on ESG issues so readers can gauge the developments in each jurisdiction profiled.
 Volume II carries regional overviews giving insight into cultural issues and regional coordination by authorities.
 The second volume now covers 21 jurisdictions in the Americas, the Asia-Pacific region and Europe.
 As corporate investigations and enforcer co-operation cross more borders, we anticipate Volume II will become increasingly valuable to our readers: external and in-house counsel; compliance and accounting professionals; and prosecutors and regulators operating in this complex environment.

-Judith Seddon, Eleanor Davison, Christopher J Morvillo, Michael Bowes QC, Luke Tolaini, Ama A Adams, Celeste Koeleveld
+Judith Seddon, Eleanor Davison, Christopher J Morvillo, Michael Bowes KC, Luke Tolaini, Ama A Adams, Celeste Koeleveld

 London, New York and Washington, DC